| Home

 C. In one or two sentences, summarize what happens in this

+chapter.
 Questions: What are two questions you could ask about the

 characters you've been introduced to? _